horizoncd/horizoncd.github.io/docs/user-guide/common-user/monitor.md

 We have built several monitoring dashboards with best practice based on [Grafana](https://grafana.com/) for users to quickly experience and use.
 Next, let's see how to use it.

-Enter the monitoring dashboard for a particular cluster.
+Enter the monitoring dashboard for a particular application instance.

-* Select a cluster from the cluster list page.
+* Select a application instance from the application instance list page.
 * Click **Monitoring** from its menus.

 The following dashboards will be shown：